 EVs offer many advantages.
 Federal tax credits up to $7,500; less money spent on your total household energy budget; and lower maintenance make them cheaper to own or lease.
 The cost per mile to drive a typical EV is lower than driving a typical gasoline or diesel-powered vehicle.
 EVs are quick and fun to drive.
 They provide environmental benefits such as reduced emissions and noise.
-EVs can park for free in state and municipal lots and at metered parking stalls.
 EVs can also use high occupancy vehicle lanes with just the driver on board.

 Currently, up to $7,500 in federal tax credit is allowed for the purchase of a qualifying EV.
 Vehicles with an electric vehicle license plate have certain exemptions for state and county parking as well as HOV lanes.
 For more details on federal & state incentives, please visit the U.S. Department of Energy web site at afdc.energy.gov/laws or call (877) 337-3463 or visit the Energy Division of the State Department of Business, Economic Development and Tourism web site.
 Consult your personal financial advisor or tax preparer if you have questions.

 Please check the manufacturer's website or contact the local dealer for details about the EV you are interested in for vehicle pricing, batteries, charging specifications, safety, special programs, and other details.
 There are also links to EV manufacturers in our "Resources" page.

 If you are thinking of purchasing an EV, start by understanding the difference between a hybrid, plug-in hybrid and battery electric vehicle.
 Each has advantages and disadvantages, so it's important to find the one that fits your lifestyle.
 Things to consider are the distance of your commute and how you will charge the vehicle.